ReeceRose/Website/README.md

 # ReeceRose
 Want to see this code in action?
-Visit <a href="http://reecerose.com/" target="_blank">here</a>
+Visit [here](http://reecerose.com)

 ## About
 This is a portfolio website I am using to showcase various different projects I have made/am currently making.
 I am using Vue.js as my front-end framework and using a JSON file to host my project information.
-The website is hosted on <a href="http://hostupon.ca/" target="_blank">HostUpon</a> and is also hosted on Azure static websites for free!! <a href="https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website" target="_blank">Click here</a> for more information on Azure's static websites.
+The website is hosted on [HostUpon](https://hostupon.ca) and is also hosted on Azure static websites for free!!
+[Click here](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) for more information on Azure's static websites.

 ## Setup
 Want to setup, run, and modify my website locally?
 Follow these instructions